mithraism/mithraism.github.io/content/essays/on-requiring-parens-in-ruby.md

 tags:             [ 'ruby' ]
 ---

-My [criticism on the Ruby programming language](/journal/2008/what-i-dont-like-about-ruby/) wasn't as well-received as I had hoped.
+My criticism on the Ruby programming language (no longer available) wasn't as well-received as I had hoped.
 Especially the idea of requiring parentheses in method calls got [loads of negative feedback](http://reddit.com/r/programming/info/65g1r/comments/).

 I have been rethinking the idea for a while, and I've come to the conclusion that requiring parentheses is the wrong answer to a problem I didn't even explain well.